Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 This village is located 240 steps down from Banaue Hotel where you can experience the typical daily life of the Filipinos and purchase wood carvings and woven products made by locals.

-It's the most visited village by tourists because of proximity and accessibility.
+It's the most visited village by tourists because of its proximity and accessibility.

 Mayoyao Rice Terraces